-cookie is a bit of data stored by the browser that gets send with every request to a website.
+cookie is a bit of data stored by the browser that gets sent with every request to a website.

 Cookies can have multiple optional flags set to instruct a browser what it should and should not allow to happen.